 Referral or paid acquisition: which lever to prioritize

 Referral turns your customers into an acquisition channel: they recommend you and you reward them.
 Paid acquisition buys prospects through advertising.
 Referral delivers highly qualified leads at a low cost, but depends on your existing base.
 Paid scales as much as your budget allows, but costs more per customer.
 The two reinforce each other.
+Take a SaaS priced at $79 a month with 100 active customers: at an average referral rate of 4 to 5%, that's 4 to 5 new customers a month at a cost per acquisition close to zero, whereas the same volume through paid acquisition would cost several hundred dollars per customer acquired.

 Referral